gretkierewicz/dissertation/README.md

 - Orders / Set up specific url names for order views:
   'order-create' for nested module list view (full name: 'modules-order-create') 'order-detail' for nested classes instance view (full name: 'classes-order-detail')
+- Orders / List and Create views converted back into separated view - Orders.
+  There is no need of nesting it into the modules list view set.
+At least for now.
+  Minor changes to the OrdersSerializer - added plans' fields.

 ### To be done: